Austen Tayshus: 1999–2009: "Footyana"

 He performed it live on the television show Live and Kicking to great acclaim.

 He continued to tour Australia, performing one hundred shows a year.

 2010: Political career

 In August 2010, Tayshus ran for the Australian House of Representatives in the Division of Warringah in the August federal election, representing the Australian Sex Party.
 He stood against Liberal Party leader Tony Abbott.
 He subsequently ran in the 2011 New South Wales state election as a member of the Outdoor Recreation Party, contesting Opposition Leader Barry O'Farrell's seat of Ku-ring-gai.

 In 2012, Tayshus appeared as a panelist on the ABC's political panel show Q&A to promote the release of his biography, Austen Tayshus: Merchant of Menace, written by Richard Murphy and Ross Fitzgerald.

+In 2025, Tayshus faced criticism over a 2024 incident involving ABC regional radio.
+Tayshus alleged that his interview requests were denied due to antisemitism.
+In response, ABC Chair Kim Williams intervened multiple times, contacting editorial staff to question their decisions.
+This raised concerns about editorial independence within the ABC.
+It was later revealed that Tayshus had received significant airtime on the ABC, with over 90 minutes of free publicity across 11 segments since mid-2023.